Country · Middle East Africa

 Practical Tips

-Kenya uses the Kenyan Shilling (KES).
-Credit cards are widely accepted in urban areas, but it's wise to carry cash for smaller establishments and rural areas.
-SIM cards are readily available at the airport and major cities; consider purchasing one for connectivity.
-Tipping is customary, with 10% being standard in restaurants.
+Kenya uses the Kenyan Shilling (KES) as its currency.
+Credit cards are accepted in urban areas and tourist destinations, but it's wise to carry cash for smaller establishments and rural areas.
+SIM cards are readily available at the airport and various vendors for mobile internet access.
+Basic Swahili phrases can be helpful for communication, and tipping is customary, though not mandatory.
+It's standard to tip 10% in restaurants and for services like guides and drivers.
 When visiting religious sites, dress modestly and remove your shoes.
-Always carry a small amount of cash for tips, as they are not included in bills.
-Familiarize yourself with local customs and greetings to enhance your interactions with locals.
+Be respectful of local customs and traditions, particularly when interacting with the Maasai and other indigenous communities.

 Cultural Notes